SAGE-OF-SIX-PATHS/Mini-StudentManagementSystem-Week5-Task-/README.md

-# Mini-StudentManagementSystem-Week5-Task-
+#         A STUDENT MANAGEMENT APP BUILT ON JAVASCRIPT AND OBJECTRIENTED PROGRAMMING
-Backend of a simple Student management system with the basic constructive functions.
+##        Backend of a simple Student management system with three basic constructive functions namely;
+###                 Add Student Class
+###                 View Student Details Class
+###                 Find Student Average Grade Class

+## These three classes extend from a Base Class called Student.